 - Adzick, N. S., Thom, E. A., Spong, C. Y., Brock, J. W., Burrows, P. K., Johnson, M. P., Howell, L. J., et al. (2011).
 A Randomized Trial of Prenatal versus Postnatal Repair of Myelomeningocele.
 New England Journal of Medicine, 364, 993-1004. http://www.nejm.org/doi/full/10.1056/NEJMoa1014379

 183 mothers were randomized to either prenatal or postnatal repair of a meningomyelocele.
 The study was stopped by the data safety committee, when they analyzed the results of the first 158 women whose babies were old enough to have evaluation for the primary outcome, that is surviving without a VP shunt up to 12 months of age.
-It doesn’t seem like the results of the other randomized women have been presented anywhere as yet, which is weird. usually when a study is stopped early the results of everyone enrolled should be analyzed and presented, which might mean waiting until all the participants have reached the age fo the primary outcome.
-I guess they wanted to get this into print quickly, just hope we will eventually get to see all the data.
+Only the results of the first 158 are presented in this paper.
+Which is weird. usually when a study is stopped early the results of everyone enrolled should be analyzed and presented, which might mean waiting until all the participants have reached the age for the primary outcome.
+I guess they wanted to get this into print quickly.

-Anyway many fewer babies needed a shut, many fewer had hindbrain herniation, more could walk without assistance and functional scores were higher, with prenatal compared to postnatal surgery.
+Anyway many fewer babies needed a shunt, many fewer had hindbrain herniation, more could walk without assistance and functional scores were higher, with prenatal compared to postnatal surgery.

 - Kirpalani, H., Whyte, R. K., Andersen, C., Asztalos, E. V., Heddle, N., Blajchman, M. A., Peliowski, A, Rios A, La Corte M, Connelly R, Barrington KJ, Roberts RS.
 (2006).
 The Premature Infants in Need of Transfusion (PINT) study: a randomized, controlled trial of a restrictive (low) versus liberal (high) transfusion threshold for extremely low birth weight infants.
 The Journal of pediatrics, 149(3), 301-307. http://www.sciencedirect.com/science/article/pii/S0022347606004446